Chow polynomials of rank-uniform labeled posets: Chow polynomials and gamma -polynomials are real-rooted

 For statements \ref{item:main-top-to-mid} and \ref{item:main-mid-to-bot}, since we have $\gamma^{n}_{i} = \gamma^{n}_{i, \asce} + \gamma^{n}_{i, \desc}$ for all $1 \leqslant i \leqslant \ell$ the result follows from statements \ref{item:main-top-row}, \ref{item:main-bot-row}, \ref{item:main-top-to-bot} and convexity of interlacing polynomials (Proposition~\ref{prop:interlacing-properties}). \end{proof}

 \begin{proof}[Proof of \Cref{thm:gamma-RR-mono-rank-up-uniform}] The theorem follows from \Cref{lem:induction} and \Cref{prop:gamma-refinement}. \end{proof}

 Our proof of \Cref{thm:gamma-RR-mono-rank-up-uniform} implies several interlacing relations among different Chow polynomials.
 In general, both the ($\gamma$-polynomials of the) Chow polynomials of $\P$ and $\P^{\ast}$ are conjectured to interlace the ($\gamma$-polynomials of the) the augmented Chow polynomials for matroids \cite[Conjecture 5.7]{ferroni-matherne-stevens-vecchi}.
 Li also conjectured that the ($\gamma$-polynomial of the) Chow polynomial of a matroid contracted at an atom interlaces the ($\gamma$-polynomial of the) Chow polynomial of the matroid.
 See \Cref{sec:open-questions}.
 The theorem below settles those conjectures for UMEL-shellable posets.
+In the case of Boolean lattices, the statement (iv) below recovers the statement that the roots of $n$th Eulerian polynomial and the $(n+1)$th Eulerian polynomial interlace \cite[Theorem 2.7]{savage2015}.

 {Theorem~\ref{thm:main-interlacing-intro}} \begin{thm:intro-interlacing} {\itshape Let $\P$ be a UMEL-shellable poset.
-The following statements hold: \begin{enumerate}[\normalfont(i)] \item The roots of $\uH_{\P}(x)$ and $\H_{\P}(x)$ interlace. \item For an atom $a$ of $\P$, the roots of $\H_{[a, \un]}(x)$ and $\uH_{\P}(x)$ interlace. \item For an atom $a$ of $\P$, the roots of $\H_{[a, \un]}(x)$ and $\H_{\P}(x)$ interlace. \end{enumerate}} \end{thm:intro-interlacing} The validity of the statement above is implied by the following theorem, by the fact that the $\gamma$-transformation preserves interlacing polynomials in \Cref{lem:gamma-transform-preserves-interlacing}.
-We also add a condition under which the Chow polynomial of a contraction at an atom interlaces the Chow polynomial of the poset.
+The following statements hold: \begin{enumerate}[\normalfont(i)] \item The roots of $\uH_{\P}(x)$ and $\H_{\P}(x)$ interlace. \item For an atom $a$ of $\P$, the roots of $\H_{[a, \un]}(x)$ and $\uH_{\P}(x)$ interlace. \item For an atom $a$ of $\P$, the roots of $\H_{[a, \un]}(x)$ and $\H_{\P}(x)$ interlace. \item For an atom $a$ of $\P$ under a mild condition (see \Cref{thm:gamma-interlacing-aug-contract}), the roots of $\uH_{[a, \un]}(x)$ and $\uH_{\P}(x)$ interlace. \end{enumerate}} \end{thm:intro-interlacing} The validity of the statement above is implied by the following theorem, by the fact that the $\gamma$-transformation preserves interlacing polynomials in \Cref{lem:gamma-transform-preserves-interlacing}.
+Note that we also add a condition under which the Chow polynomial of a contraction at an atom interlaces the Chow polynomial of the poset.

 \begin{maintheorem} Let $\P$ be a UMEL-shellable poset, and let $a$ be an atom of $\P$.
 We have the following interlacing relations. \begin{enumerate}[\normalfont(i)] \item The $\gamma$-polynomial $\gamma(\uH_{\P}; y)$ interlaces the $\gamma$-polynomial $\gamma(\H_{\P}; y)$